Getting to the Right Position

 A perceptual map is a great tool for this step.
 Perceptual maps create a picture of how different competitors are positioned in the market, based on the key criteria that strongly influence customer decisions.
-Examples of two different perceptual maps are included below.
-The first one maps automobile brands based on customer perceptions of price and quality.
-The second one maps lifestyle programming on cable TV channels, according to whether it is younger/edgier vs. older/mainstream and educational vs. entertainment.
+An examples of a perceptual maps is included below.
+Note the low and high price and how the automobile brands are either classified as low or high quality based on customer perceptions.

 With your maps in hand, look for areas where there are fewer competitors: these are the spaces where you are most likely to be successful creating your own niche.
 Consider where your competitive advantages would help you fit well into these gaps; this will direct you to the strongest positioning opportunities for your product, service, or brand.